Learn to Hunt

 The birds here at the Wells Fargo complex in West Des Moines are the result of many years of reintroduction and recovery by Osprey in Iowa starting with the first successful nesting since European settlement at Spirit Lake and Iowa City in 2003.

 In 2019, only one of the pair of birds showed back up at the nest platform after migration.
 No nesting occurred that year.
 In 2020, it appeared that the surviving bird had found a new mate!
 Two birds were seen at the nest, worked hard to spruce the nest up and were even caught mating on camera at least once.
 However, that did not translate into a successful nesting attempt.
 This is not unusual for a “new” pair, to not quite get their act together.
-So, we will be watching with all our fingers and toes crossed to see if the pair returns this year and is ready to get down to the hard business of raising a family.
+This year the pair retuned and were seen on the nest for several weeks in April, but appear to have moved on to a different site, hopefully they are successfully nesting elsewhere!
+Since the Osprey are no longer using the nesting platform, we are turning off the live feed for 2021 and we hope there are opportunities to observe Osprey here in future years.

 In a normal year when young are produced, the young follow the parents to South America in migration but will then stay down there for the whole year that follows.
 This is an evolutionary strategy that benefits the Osprey population.
 Most mortality occurs during migration.
 The young will then return to Iowa as two year olds and will roam around Iowa until choosing a mate and nest site when they are four or five years of age.